🤖 Agentic Payments Protocols: The Game

 💡 Each mandate is signed: Creates a cryptographic chain showing exactly where authorization existed.

-Sarah's agent finds three shoe options from different merchants: Nike ($140), Adidas ($135) and Brooks ($145).
-The agent presents these to Sarah, and she selects the Brooks shoes.
+Sarah's agent finds three shoe options from different merchants: Nike ($129), Adidas ($135) and Brooks ($145).
+The agent presents these to Sarah, and she selects the Nike shoes.
 What is Sarah signing when she approves this selection?

 A An Intent Mandate—she's expressing her preference